 In September 2008, the bank issued \$50.0 million of 8.406 percent unsecured subordinated notes due in 2018, generating proceeds of \$49.4 million.
-The proceeds were used to increase regulatory permanent capital and total surplus pursuant to Farm Credit Administration regulations and for general corporate purposes.
-Due to regulatory limitations on third-party capital (including preferred stock and subordinated debt) instituted upon the issuance of the bank's Class B Series 1 Noncumulative Subordinated Perpetual Preferred Stock, subordinated debt was no longer qualified for inclusion in permanent capital or total surplus.
+The proceeds were used to increase regulatory permanent capital and total surplus pursuant to FCA regulations and for general corporate purposes.
+Due to regulatory limitations on thirdparty capital (including preferred stock and subordinated debt) instituted upon the issuance of the bank's Class B Series 1 Noncumulative Subordinated Perpetual Preferred Stock, subordinated debt was no longer qualified for inclusion in permanent capital or total surplus.
 This debt was unsecured and subordinate to all other categories of creditors, including general creditors, and senior to all classes of shareholders.
 Interest was payable semi-annually on March 15 and September 15.
 In accordance with FCA's approval of the bank's subordinated debt offering, the bank's minimum net collateral ratio for all regulatory purposes while any subordinated debt was outstanding was 104.00 percent, instead of the 103.00 percent stated by regulation.

 On March 10, 2016, the FCA approved a final rule to modify the regulatory capital requirements for System banks and associations, effective January 1, 2017.
-The final rule to modify regulatory capital requirements changes the favorable capital treatment of the subordinated debt, and, therefore, qualifies as a regulatory event.
+The final rule to modify regulatory capital requirements changed the favorable capital treatment of the subordinated debt, and, therefore, qualifies as a regulatory event triggering a right of redemption under the terms of the subordinate debt.
 On March 30, 2016, the bank's board approved a resolution authorizing the redemption of all outstanding debt at par.
 The redemption occurred on June 6, 2016.